swiftlang/swift/docs/SIL.rst

    // %0 must be a struct of type $S
    // %eltN must have the same type as the Nth field of $S

-Given a struct, split the struct into its constituant fields.
+Given a struct, split the struct into its constituent fields.

 object
 ``````